BodyakovDeveloper/BodyakoVHomeworkRepos/README.md

-# BodyakoVHomeworkRepos
-Sem_2 C#
  My laboratory work on c#, the second semester of study.